Rose Tyler: Reprisals

 Though Davies had intended the serial to end with the Tenth Doctor visiting his former companions, he struggled with how to include Rose.
-An initial idea was for Rose to appear with her part-human Doctor in the parallel universe, where both would sense the original Tenth Doctor regenerating.
+An initial idea was for Rose to appear with the Meta-Crisis Doctor and their family in the parallel universe, where both would sense the original Tenth Doctor regenerating.
 However, Davies felt this would raise too many questions about their lives in the parallel universe.
 Davies's successor as executive producer, Steven Moffat, felt that Davies ended Rose's story in the perfect way by choosing to take it back to the beginning of her acquaintance with the Doctor.
 Piper's return for Doctor Who's 50th anniversary episode was confirmed in March 2013.
 Moffat wished to include Piper in the episode because he felt that she symbolised the rebirth of Doctor Who.
-As he did not feel comfortable adding to Davies's story arc, he chose instead to re-introduce her Bad Wolf persona.
+As he did not feel comfortable adding to Davies's story arc, he chose to re-introduce her Bad Wolf persona instead.
 During the episode Piper's character has dialogue solely with John Hurt's War Doctor, and is unseen by the other characters, including the Tenth Doctor.
 Reviewers noted similarities between the characterisation of Bad Wolf Rose and that of a plot device used by Charles Dickens in his 1843 novella A Christmas Carol.
 Ted B. Kissell, a journalist for The Atlantic likened the War Doctor to Ebenezer Scrooge and dubbed Rose the "Ghost of Doctors Yet to Come".